 The stoat is a mammal of the genus Mustelid, which belongs to the family Mustelidae.
 They can be found in North America.
 Stoats are mammals and give birth to live young like other mammals.
 They are closely related to weasels, which makes people confuse the two small animals.

 The stoat crossed to North America from Eurasia over 500,000 years ago.
 By this time, they had assimilated the long-tailed weasels, making them extinct.

-They are considered to be quite strong regardless of their small body and can kill animals larger than them.
+They are considered quite strong regardless of their small body and can kill animals larger than them.

 Stoats are very cautious animals and tend to store food for later seasons.
-When hunting animals, they usually target the neck of their prey, biting it at the place where the skull connects with the rest of the body.
+When hunting animals, they usually target their prey’s neck, biting it at the place where the skull connects with the rest of the body.